 Starting on January 1, 2019, Delaware will require employers with 50 or more employees (unlike other states, this total number doesn’t include contractors) to provide sexual harassment prevention training.
 This interactive course must address the illegality and definition of sexual harassment.
 Additionally, legal remedies must be described with directions on how to contact the Delaware Department of Labor.
 Lastly, the training must inform all employees that retaliation is illegal.

-The interactive course must be at least 90-minutes long and provided to all employees and supervisors within one year of employment, or by January 1, 2020, for existing workers.
+The interactive course must be provided to all employees and supervisors within one year of employment, or by January 1, 2020, for existing workers.
 In other words, employers must have everyone trained with the exception of independent contractors, employees of less than six months, or temporary workers.
 After the original course is completed, training must be repeated every two years.

 Employers must provide additional training to supervisors that includes the specific responsibilities of a managers role in the prevention and correction of sexual harassment as well as legal consequences of retaliation.

 In 1992, Connecticut was the second state to enforce sexual harassment prevention training for employers.
 Any workplace that has 50 or more people employed must provide at least two hours of training for all supervisors and managers within the organization.
-This requirement must be completed within six months of an employee assuming a higher role.
-Connecticut regulates the topics covered in the training to include the:
+On June 18, 2019, Governor Ned Lamont signed into law the "Times Up Act" which requires employers with three or more employees to train all employees and supervisors for two hours on harassment prevention by October 1, 2020.
+The law goes into effect October 1, 2019.
+This requirement must be completed within six months of employee hire date.
+The topics covered in the training to include:

 - Definition of sexual harassment

 - Strategies for sexual harassment prevention

 As the first state to implement a sexual harassment prevention mandate, employers in Maine with 15 or more employees are required to provide annual training within one year of hiring a new employee.
 The interactive course must include: